 - We auto-match new vendors to affiliates that perform well in similar product spaces and niches.

-And in the last year and a half, here are just a few of the major features we’ve put into market:
+And in recent years, here are just a few of the major features we’ve put into market:

 - Subscription Management: perform subscription upgrades, downgrades, or pause and reinstate via API: ClickBank APIs